-In this series, I am rating all of the lineal heavyweight champions across five categories, with the fighters then being ranked from 1 down to 38 depending on their final score out of 50.
-Today I'm looking at the man who finished No. 32 in my standings – Jess Willard.
-At a little over 6' 6" in height, the ‘Pottawatomie Giant’ was one of the tallest and most physically imposing heavyweight champions of all time.
-He was the 'great white hope' who finally deposed the legendary black champion Jack Johnson - to the delight of much of white America – but, aside from that famous KO victory in 1915, Willard’s career had few major highlights.
+In this series I am rating all of the lineal heavyweight champions across five categories, with the fighters then being ranked from 1 down to 38 depending on their final score out of 50.
+Today I'm looking at the second of three men who came joint 17th in my standings – Jersey Joe Walcott.

 A Tornado from Scotland - backed by a Cyclone from Ireland - is looking to tear a hole through the British light-welterweight division.
 Josh Taylor (6-0, 6 KOs), nicknamed “The Tartan Tornado”, has had only six pro bouts (all wins inside two rounds) but the 2014 Commonwealth Games gold medallist and his team at Cyclone Promotions are looking to surge ahead in the next 12 months, with titles in mind and a second Cyclone promotion in Scotland planned.